This article contains affiliate links. If you use these links to buy something, we may earn commission.

 With at least one university degree under their belts, journalists may decide to pursue additional degrees to specialise in a specific field.

-Want to become a journalist?
-Launch your journalism career with Michigan State University’s online course.
-Check it out on Coursera
+Launch your journalism career with Michigan State University’s online course on Coursera.

 18. Media strategist